juanvillegas/sample-fuzzy-search/README.md

 `PORT=$PORT npm run dev`

 where $PORT is a number and represents the port where the API server will be listening for connections.
-Make sure this port is not used by other Applications.
+Make sure this port is not used by other Applications. $PORT is mandatory, however a default `.env` file has been defined where PORT is assigned the default value 8888.

 `npm run dev` will run the API using `ts-node` to compile the typescript code in runtime.

 If successful, the API will be available at `http://localhost:$PORT`.

+### Is it running?

+There is a heartbeat endpoint to quickly verify that the API is up and running.
+Trigger a GET request to `/ping`, and the API will respond with `pong` if everything is working correctly.

 ### Using composer